info-beamer/package-sdk/README.md

 device.turn_screen_off()
 ```

-You can access all configuration made by the user
+You can access all configuration for the current node made
-in the `CONFIG` object like this:
+by the user in the `config` object like this:

 ```python
 print(config['timezone'])